Skip to main content

 Frequently Asked Questions

 Property records for Riviera Beach, Florida are maintained by the Property Appraiser's Office and the County Clerk of the Circuit Court.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Riviera Beach.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.
+The County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Riviera Beach, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.